A Public Sphere for Poetry, Politics, and Nature

-When I was a college student in Dallas in the 1970’s, my friends and I were living off college loans, the GI bill, and handouts from our parents.
+When we were college students in Dallas in the 1970’s, my friends and I lived off college loans, the GI bill, and handouts from our parents.
 We were broke.
 So once a week, my girlfriend Linda and I would have a potluck dinner, in the literal sense of potluck: that is, we had a pot and we were lucky to have friends.

 Linda, despite being only 21, was something of a magician when she baked.
 With a little flour, water, shortening, sugar, baking powder, and fruit, she could make a lovely pastry in our ancient unreliable gas oven.